 And caramelizing the onions in the bacon grease?
 Inspired, if I do say so myself.
 The onions become so tender and smooth, and the sauce becomes almost velvety.
 Velvety onion goodness studded with bacon.
 On top of juicy seared pork chops.
 Do you believe me yet?
 Do I really need to sell you more on this meal?
 I loved it so much, I skipped dessert so I could have more.
 That, my friends, is an epic meal.

 So what are you still doing here?
 Run.
 Run, I say.
-Run to your kitchen and make this skillet pork chops dinner.
+Run to your kitchen and make these crazy good keto smothered pork chops.
 Go on, scram!
 You can thank me later.
 And be sure to check out my Pork Chops with Roasted Poblano Sauce too!

 - 6 slices bacon chopped